Save Markdown Output as HTML

 - Use View In Browser and Save As Html from Browser

-- Use Copy as HTML to copy selected Markdown output to the Clipboard
+- Use Copy Selection as HTML to copy selected Markdown text as HTML to the Clipboard

-This option lives at File->Save as HTML and it allows you to save your Markdown content as a rendered HTML in a few different ways:
+This option lives at File->Save To->Save to HTML and it allows you to save your Markdown content as a rendered HTML in a few different ways:

-Allows you to save the document and all of associated resources as a single large file with all dependencies embedded into the single HTML document.
+Allows you to save the document and all of associated resources as a single large HTML file with all dependencies embedded into the HTML as inline resources.
 All images, scripts, CSS, fonts etc. are embedded into the document as embedded binary data.
-Because of this this file can often be very large as all the support libraries like Bootstrap and FontAwesome are embedded.
+Because all resources are embedded this file can often be very large as all the support libraries like Bootstrap and FontAwesome are embedded.
 The output is based on the current preview theme.

-.html file you can move the file and it should render easily.
+.html file you can move the file to a new location and it should still render correctly.